karthick9500/org.apache.cordova.cloudinary/README.md

-# Cordova AppVersion plugin
+# Cordova Cloudinary plugin

-Reads the version of your app from the target build settings.
+Integrates some of the [Cloudinary](http://cloudinary.com/) features into Cordova

 ## Installation